 Though we are only at the beginning of our journey, it has been incredibly rewarding thus far seeing satisfied customers indulging in culinary creations they may otherwise not have tried and experimenting with the pairing of craft beers and their food choices.
-It has become a place for our two young daughters to learn the value of good company, good food, and hard work!
+It has become a place for our four young children to learn the value of good company, good food, and hard work!

 Her thought process: it is believed that 11,000 years ago, the Lenape Indians were the first to occupy our region.
 Native Americans regard the Owl as the keeper of sacred knowledge and feel the bird represents wisdom and foresight.

 In the mid to late 1800’s tanning was a large part of the economic industry in Sullivan County.
 Tanning is the preservation of a hide or skin.
 In the same regard, “pickling” is the preservation of food…or your liver through the indulgence of fine alcoholic beverages (like craft brews!).

 One tends to behave as though one gains more knowledge with each spirit enjoyed…so it is our feeling that coupling these two words gave us the perfect blend of history, whimsy, and uniqueness to create a memorable name for a memorable gastropub!